-Premium pricing strategy is also known as luxury pricing or prestige pricing is simply pricing a product above the accepted market price range, or above a specific competitor to present an image of high quality or value.
+Premium pricing strategy also known as luxury pricing or prestige pricing is simply pricing a product above the accepted market price range, or above a specific competitor to present an image of high quality or value.
 Prestige pricing assumes that buyers are willing to pay a premium for a higher perceived value rather the actual production costs.

 We’ve been trained over the years to equate price with value.
-When faced with two options, for a new pair of sneakers or a t-shirt, we’re automatically think that the more expensive option is better quality, made from better fabric, more beautifully designed, or made using more sophisticated production processes.
+When faced with two options, for a new pair of sneakers or a t-shirt, we automatically think that the more expensive option is better quality, made from better fabric, more beautifully designed, or made using more sophisticated production processes.
 Higher prices simply carry an intrinsic sense of value simply by being high.
 People assume that more expensive products are less common and not easily accessible to everyone and as such carry an aspirational value, making the sheer ability to afford the price tag an achievement, an investment in yourself.

-Your ability to ask for a premium and your buyer willingness to pay, however, is a direct function of brand awareness, how familiar your target audience with your brand and how well they recognize it.
+Your ability to ask for a premium and your buyer willingness to pay, however, is a direct function of brand awareness, how familiar your target audience is with your brand, and how well they recognize it.
 Your brand value should be obvious and clear.
-Brand that apply premium pricing successfully are known for providing value and status through their products and give a clear reason for their price.
+Brands that apply premium pricing successfully are known for providing value and status through their products and give a clear reason for their price.
 Fashion, beauty, and technology products often use this strategy because these products can be marketed as luxurious, exclusive, and rare.

 Bundle Pricing Strategy

-Bundle pricing strategy is when a business offers a bundle, a set of complimentary products, or themed collection of products and sell them together for a single price.
+Bundle pricing strategy is when a business offers a bundle, a set of complimentary products, or a themed collection of products and sells them together for a single price.
 You can choose to sell your products as part of a bundle only or in addition to selling them as individual products.
 This can be a great way to add value to customers who are willing to buy more than one product and can help you introduce new customers to more of your products faster.

-This pricing strategy is especially useful for new business looking to introduce more than one product at once and have a limited advertising budget to do so.
-The strategy widely used in the food industry such as happy meals at Macdonald but this is also the strategy implemented by subscription box businesses and clothing brands to offer complete outfits or seasonal sets.
+This pricing strategy is especially useful for a new business looking to introduce more than one product at once and have a limited advertising budget to do so.
+The strategy is widely used in the food industry such as happy meals at Macdonald but this is also the strategy implemented by subscription box businesses and clothing brands to offer complete outfits or seasonal sets.